GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Difficulty
 - always play on hardest
-- forces you to be smart
+- even though it may be less fun, you will learn more and faster about the game than on easier difficulties (we often learn by overcoming challenges)
-- you learn more and faster about the game than on easier difficulties
+- forces you to play smarter and be more cautious about approaching engagements
-- easier difficulties don't challenge you, we often learn by overcoming challenges
+- if it disables some of the UI (ex: radar), it'll force you to be more methodical and will therefore make you less dependent on it, which is something you can use in other games
-- more rewarding
+- in some games, it'll yield better loot and rewards

 ### Elevation
 - vantage points allow you to have a good view of your surroundings and devise tactics